deployphp/docs/getting-started.md

 You can now use Deployer via the `dep` command.
 Later, you may upgrade Deployer to the latest version, you can run the `dep self-update` command.

 Create a `deploy.php` file in your project directory.
 First start from including the provided Symfony recipe.
-All Deployer recipes based on `recipe/common.php` recipe.
+All Deployer recipes are based on `recipe/common.php`.

 ~~~ php
 require 'recipe/symfony.php';